brootaylor/bostontparty-v2/src/_content/pages/activities.md

 ---
 layout: "layouts/activities.njk"
 title: "Activities"
-summary: "From hiking to trail runs, mountain-bike to enduro off-road motorbike rides, trout and bass fishing to horse-rides – whatever your outdoor fancy, there are plenty of activities on offer for you to enjoy in our beautiful surrounding area."
+summary: "From hiking to trail runs, mountain-bike to enduro off-road motorbike rides, trout and bass fishing to horse-rides – whatever your outdoor fancy, there are plenty of activities & events on offer for you to enjoy in our beautiful surrounding area."
 lead:
-  - "From hiking to trail runs, mountain-bike to enduro off-road motorbike rides, trout and bass fishing to horse-rides – whatever your outdoor fancy, there are plenty of activities on offer for you to enjoy in our beautiful surrounding area."
+  - "From hiking to trail runs, mountain-bike to enduro off-road motorbike rides, trout and bass fishing to horse-rides – whatever your outdoor fancy, there are plenty of activities & events on offer for you to enjoy in our beautiful surrounding area."

 bodyClass: "activities"

 date: 2020-09-12T01:12:00
-updated: 2023-08-29T12:02:00
+updated: 2023-09-25T11:45:00
 ---

 {% from "components/core/images/images.njk" import imageDirection %}